Cyrillya/DialogueTweak/README.md

 You have to specify the texture that replaces icons.
 Use your texture's path or use **Head** if you want to replace icon with the NPC's head.

 ### 4.)
 Availability - ```Func<bool>```
 You can decide if your replacement is used.
-If you don't want to show your icon for whatever reason, make a Func of the conditions needed to make the replacement available.
 This is useful if your NPC has multiple functions that display different icons.

 ## Examples
 Here is a complete example of how to custom your shop icon in this mod: